hcrawford-tutorials/import-project/lab_specification.md

 Let's start with a simple example: create a module for the shark.

 1. Decide where the shark module should live in your hierarchy
-2. Create the module file and add attributes that describe a shark (e.g., species name, size)
+2. Create the module file and add attributes that describe a shark (e.g., the attributes from the diagram)
-3. Add a print statement to the module so you can observe when it gets imported
+3. Add a `print` statement to the module so you can observe when it gets imported
-4. Create `main.py` and experiment with importing your shark module
+4. Create `main.py` at the root of your project and experiment with importing your shark module, and add a `print` statement so you know when it's accessed.
 5. Try to access the shark's attributes from `main.py`

 **Exploration Questions:**
-- When does the print statement execute?
+- When does each `print` statement execute?
+Was this what you expected?
+Why or why not?
 - What's the full path needed to access attributes?
 - What happens if you import the same module twice?
    - Consider examining the output of `sys.modules` and `locals().keys()`
+- What exception do you get if you try to import an attribute that doesn't exist?

 ---

 ## Part 2: Sharing Attributes Within a Package

-Each classification level should have attributes that apply to all animals in that category.
+Each classification level has attributes that apply to all animals in that category.
 For example, all fish share certain characteristics, while all mammals share different characteristics.

 ### Task 2.1: Create Shared Attributes
 Use the classification diagram above to see some characteristics that all fish share.
 Create a way to store these shared attributes so that individual fish modules can access them.